 In conjunction with his former Director of Radiation Therapy, Mr Anthony Arnold, Professor Delaney has developed an incident reporting tool for radiation oncology.
 The incident reporting tool has been adopted by radiation oncology departments in NSW and plans are underway to roll-out the tool to all departments in Australia.
 Negotiations with government are on-going.

 Professor Geoff Delaney and Professor Afaf Girgis have co-led a series of research projects called PROMPT-Care, that developed, tested and then rolled-out an electronic tool to capture PROMs (Patient Reported Outcome Measures) in Cancer patients.
+This is now being rolled-out by Cancer Institute NSW as the statewide solution for PROMs.

 As a co-investigator or principle investigator, he has been involved with19 clinical trials conducted Sydney South West Local Health District in a wide variety of cancers.